AntonioFeijaoUK/www-albertfeijao-com/docs/_stories/the-dragon-who-loved-stars.md

 ## prologue

-One night a dragon wanted to know what was high up in space.
+One night, a dragon wanted to know what was high up in space.
 It was bright white.

 ## chapter 1